What is shared ownership property?

 The first thing you will need to check is to see if you’re eligible.
 Some Housing Associations will have their own rules regarding affordability which will be made clear on each property listing in the description section.
 Once you have found a property of interest, you will need to contact the Housing Association and book a viewing.
 Once you like the property and make the offer, you will need to ensure you get the necessity deposit in place and the mortgage application started.
 One of the great things about shared ownership properties is it will include a budget calculator to give you a rough idea of the likely mortgage costs to pay.

 Give our friendly office staff a call to discuss how our courses can help – we are available during normal office hours on; 01733 898 557.

-If you want to to start earning life changing sums of money from property whilst knowing your are avoiding all the common mistakes beginners make when investing in property join us find out how.
+If you want to to start earning life changing sums of money from property whilst knowing you are avoiding all the common mistakes beginners make when investing in property, contact us today to find out more.